-Sisters and brothers in Christ,
+Sisters and brothers,

 Peace be with you!

-In Christ, I am your shepherd and servant,
+I am, your shepherd and servant,